Who is the tour guide?

 Reach out to Josette for guidance on which public dates can best accommodate your group.
-Please RSVP each person separately for one of the dates.
+Each person will need to be registered separately for the chosen date.
 It is possible with the demand of the public tours that a private tour for a fee may have to be booked.

 What communication will I receive once I register?

 Upon registration, a confirmation email is sent with all of the tour details.
 About 1 to 2 weeks before the tour, an email is sent asking participants to reconfirm they are coming as typically there is a wait list.
 The day before the tour an email is sent to convey any last-minute information, especially regarding weather.